Sweet Trip: Re-releases, reunion, and breakup (2019–2022)

 In August 2019, Darla Records commented on a Facebook post about Velocity : Design : Comfort, announcing that the album would be printed on vinyl for the first time as a double LP in 2020.
 Following this, Burgos posted an update to his Twitter account, stating: "We've realized that we can't put out a VDC vinyl reissue without following up with new music, and that's an exciting realization."
 Soon after this, Burgos and Cooper began doing interviews together as Sweet Trip, officially reforming the band as a duo.
 In early 2020, Sweet Trip released their first new song since 2013, "In Sound, We Found Each Other", on the Little Darla Has a Treat for You, Vol. 30 compilation.

 On November 8, 2020, Sweet Trip announced the title of their fourth album, A Tiny House, In Secret Speeches, Polar Equals, which was released digitally on May 28, 2021.
 Alongside this, a single was announced titled "Walkers Beware!
 We Drive Into the Sun", which was released on January 15, 2021.
 On January 22, 2021, they released a remastered version of You Will Never Know Why, with new artwork and three new songs.

 On January 7, 2022, Burgos announced on his Twitter that an "Expanded Edition" of Halica would be released on February 11, with a reorganized track list and material from their Fish EP released around the same period.
-Later that month, Cooper announced that she was leaving the group, citing "personal reasons".

 On March 18, Darla Records released the compilation album Seen / Unseen, which was put together prior to Cooper's departure, and formally announced Sweet Trip's disbandment.
 Soon after, Darla Records announced that a re-release of the Alura EP with five additional tracks would be coming May 27.
-On April 15, Darla Records released a statement regarding Cooper's departure, stating that she had left the band after experiencing something "hurtful and traumatic" done by Burgos.